James1404/warlock/README.md

 # Warlock

-A currently work-in progress, custom lisp dialect, focussed on speed and safety.
+Warlock is a work-in-progress, custom lisp dialect, focused on speed, low level control, and safety.

 The goal of this langauge for it to be suitable for system's programming, similar to C. So Warlock will support manual memory management, and strong type system, and a borrow checker for better safety guarentees.

 Warlock will be compiled to machine code via LLVM, meaning you'll have a fast binary to use.